Turbo: A Power Rangers Movie

 Turbo: A Power Rangers Movie is a 1997 American superhero film directed by David Winning and Shuki Levy and written by Levy and Shell Danielson.
-It is the second installment in Power Rangers film series after Mighty Morphin Power Rangers: The Movie and was produced by Saban Entertainment and Toei Company, Ltd., and was distributed by 20th Century Fox.
+It is the second installment in Power Rangers film series and a standalone sequel to Mighty Morphin Power Rangers: The Movie (1995).
+It was produced by Saban Entertainment and Toei Company, Ltd., and was distributed by 20th Century Fox.
 The film stars Johnny Yong Bosch, Nakia Burrise, Steve Cardenas, Jason David Frank, Austin St. John, Catherine Sutherland, Jason Narvy, Paul Schrier, Hilary Shepard Turner, Amy Jo Johnson, and Blake Foster.

 Taking place after the events of Power Rangers Zeo, the new cast and characters from the film become cast members of Zeo s successor series, Power Rangers Turbo, with the film's events leading into the successor series.
 As with its television season, the film used concepts and costumes from the Japanese Super Sentai series Gekisou Sentai Carranger.
 Sets and costumes created for original characters in the film were later used in the television series, with the film's climactic antagonist Maligore being reused for the evil Dark Specter in the subsequent Power Rangers in Space season.

 The film was released on March 28, 1997, to generally unfavorable reviews.
 It was criticized for its visual effects and campiness, but critics praised the performance of its cast.

 Plot

-On the planet Liaria, a wizard named Lerigot is being hunted down by Divatox; an intergalactic space pirate, who is seeking his golden key to traverse an inter-dimensional gateway and enter into matrimony with Maligore, an imprisoned demon who promises her great riches and power.
-Lerigot escapes Divatox's forces and travels to Earth in search of Zordon and his friend Alpha 5, but arrives in Africa by accident.
+On the planet Liaria, a wizard named Lerigot is being hunted down by Divatox; an intergalactic space pirate, who seeks his golden key to traverse an inter-dimensional gateway and enter into matrimony with Maligore, an imprisoned demon who promises her great riches and power.
+Lerigot escapes Divatox's forces and travels to Earth in search of Zordon and his friend Alpha 5, but inadvertently arrives in Africa.
 Weakened by the sun's ultraviolet rays, Lerigot meets a tribe of chimpanzees and wanders off with them.
 Meanwhile, Divatox heads for Earth in pursuit.

-In Angel Grove, Rocky DeSantos, Adam Park, and Tommy Oliver are training for a charity fighting competition to save the Youth Shelter, when Rocky accidentally injures his back.
-Katherine Hillard and Tanya Sloan arrive with Justin Stewart, a kid who admires Rocky and frequents the shelter.
-As Rocky is rushed to the hospital, Justin follows the group and learns they are Power Rangers.
+In Angel Grove, Rocky DeSantos, Adam Park, and Tommy Oliver train for a charity fighting competition to save the Youth Shelter, when Rocky accidentally injures his back.
+Katherine Hillard and Tanya Sloan arrive with Justin Stewart, a child who admires Rocky and frequents the shelter.
+As Rocky is taken to a hospital, Justin follows the group and learns they are Power Rangers.
 Zordon sends Tommy and Katherine to search for Lerigot.
-They manage to find him and return to the Power Chamber.
+They find him and return to the Power Chamber.

 Searching for two human sacrifices to revive Maligore, Divatox's nephew Elgar, abducts Farkus "Bulk" Bulkmeier and Eugene "Skull" Skullovitch, but Divatox rejects them for not being pure of heart.
 Upon finding Kimberly Hart and Jason Lee Scott, who are scuba diving nearby, Divatox captures them.
 While recovering, Lerigot is contacted by Divatox, who has captured his family and demands he surrender himself.
 Divatox also uses Kimberly and Jason to pressure the Rangers.
 At the exchange site, Elgar tricks the Rangers and captures Lerigot.